agentofuser/curling-generosity/readme.md

 People do copy urls and tweet on their own when the situation affords it, no need to add friction to enable that use case.

-If you have to choose between making it easier to **tip again** vs _share that you tipped_, err on the side of more tipping.
+If you have to choose between making it easier to **tip again** vs _share the fact that you tipped_, err on the side of more tipping.

 **Let the happy publishers who are watching the extra-money-due-to-reduced-friction come in be your loudspeaker.**